-- Only 17% of TEFL jobs advertised for Korea even mention certification – South Korea has third most international ESL job openings, only 17% of jobs advertised for Korea even mention ESL certification.
+- Only 17% of TEFL jobs advertised for Korea even mention certification – South Korea has the third most international ESL job openings, and only 17% of jobs advertised for Korea even mention ESL certification.

 Regardless of your situation, TEFL certification can give you the boost you’ve been looking for in teacher training.
 If you’re going to teach English in China or Japan, these countries prefer teachers who are certified.

 How come ESL certification costs vary so much?
 In most cases, TEFL certification costs depend on the classroom format.
 If it has a classroom component, its costs instantly increase.
 But when it’s completely online, you end up paying less than half.

 Knowing that TEFL certificates are valuable for teaching English in Japan, China, and other countries, a growing number of job offers require a minimum amount of hours for in-class training.
 This makes online TEFL certificate courses not as useful as in-classroom options.